BCom Parallel Economy Notes Study Material

 DEFINITIONS

-Some important definitions of parallel economy are as given below:
+Some important definitions of the parallel economy are as given below:

 “Black money is aggregate of incomes which are taxable but are not reported to tax authorities.” -National Institute of Public Finance and Policy